patr1c1a/gamestats/readme.md

 3. Start worker:

-`celery -A exercise worker --loglevel=DEBUG`

-Please note: if running in Windows: add " -P solo" at the end of worker command:
 `celery -A exercise worker --loglevel=DEBUG -P solo`

 All 3 must run simultaneously.
 Redis must also be running and shouldn't need to be manually run, as the Redis server